vayvi/HDV/README.md

   <summary>2.
 Inference and Visualization</summary>

-For inference and visualizing results over custom images, you can use the [notebook](src/notebooks/inference.ipynb).
+For inference and visualizing results over custom images, you can use this [notebook](src/notebooks/inference.ipynb).

 You can also use the following script to run inference on a whole dataset (jpg images located in `data/<data_folder_name>/images/`):
 ```bash